5m1Ly/refx-vscode/README.md

 ## Features

 - **Inline Reference Counts** - See how many times each symbol is referenced, right where it's defined
+- **Interactive Hover** - Hover over any symbol to see reference count and clickable link to view all references
 - **Workspace Scanner** - Scan entire workspace for unused code with instant overview and navigation
 - **Variable Tracking** - Optionally track references for variables and constants (including exports)
 - **Two Display Modes** - Choose between inline (end of line) or CodeLens (above line) display
 - **Color-Coded Indicators** - Visual feedback based on usage frequency
 - **Real-Time Updates** - Automatically refreshes as you code
 - **Smart Detection** - Works with functions, methods, classes, interfaces, and type aliases
-- **Clickable References** - Click any count in CodeLens mode to view all references
+- **Clickable References** - Click any count in CodeLens mode or hover tooltips to view all references
 - **Highly Customizable** - Configure display, colors, and behavior to your preference

 ## Display Modes